Reynolds Stone: Commercial work

 Stone's output was considerable.
 Nearly all of his contemporaries would have seen his work, although few knew his name.
 A common sight in most high streets was the logo that he designed for Dolcis and which featured on the frontage of all their shoe shops.

 In 1949 he redesigned the famous clock logo of The Times.

 He engraved the Royal Arms for Queen Elizabeth II's coronation in 1953 and the official coat of arms for Her Majesty's Stationery Office in 1955, still reproduced today on the cover of the UK passport.

 He also designed the coat of arms for the British Council.

 He designed a number of Royal Mail postage stamps, starting with the 1946 Victory stamp.

 He designed the £5 and £10 bank notes respectively in 1963 and 1964 – including the Queen's portrait – for the Bank of England.

 Stone is perhaps best known for his lettering.
-Stanley Morison, the typographer, valued him above all for this ability and said to him: anyone can draw trees.
+Stanley Morison, the typographer, valued him above all for this ability and said to him: "anyone can draw trees".
 Stone's lettering was hugely admired and he worked in many media.

 In 1939 Stone started to teach himself to cut letters in stone.
 His expertise in lettering led to a number of prestigious commissions for memorials.

-In 1952 he carved the memorial tablet to employees of the museum who died in World War II in the Grand Entrance of the Victoria and Albert Museum.
-This memorial complements the Eric Gill memorial to employees who died in World War I. In 1965 he carved the memorial to Winston Churchill and the 40th anniversary of the Battle of Britain in Westminster Abbey.
+In 1952 he carved the tablet in the Grand Entrance of the Victoria and Albert Museum memorializing employees of the museum who died in World War II.
+This memorial complements the Eric Gill memorial to employees who died in World War I. In 1965 he carved the memorial to Winston Churchill and the 25th anniversary of the Battle of Britain in Westminster Abbey.
 In 1966 he carved the memorial for T. S. Eliot in the abbey.
-One of his latest works, in 1977, was the gravestone of composer Benjamin Britten.
+One of his last works, in 1977, was the gravestone of composer Benjamin Britten.

 In 1954 he designed the Minerva typeface for Linotype, intended to complement Gill's Pilgrim in display sizes.
-He also designed a proprietary face named after his wife, Janet.
+He also designed a proprietary typeface named after his wife, Janet.

 In 1956 Stone was elected as a Royal Designer for Industry for his work in Lettering.